Cubes N Juliennes

 Chilies: You will need good amount of dried red chillies with medium to less heat.
 I prefer to use Kashmiri red chilies for this recipe, because of its less heat profile (....that's how kids actually like!) and gives vibrant color to the dish.

-Sometimes, I also prefer adding spicy variety chili along with Kashmiri chilies when I'm making this dish only for me and my husband 🙂 .
-But that's the rare case, because kids just love vindaloo like nothing, so less heat variety chili is a choice all the time.
+At times, I also prefer adding spicy variety chili along with Kashmiri chilies when I'm making this dish only for me and my husband 🙂 .
+But that's the rare case, because my kids just love vindaloo a lot, so less heat variety chili is a choice all the time.

-Garlic: This is the another key element of this recipe.
+Fresh Garlic: This is the another key ingredient of this recipe.

-Vinegar: Ideally palm vinegar goes into the dish, but, malt vinegar or even cider vinegar works great.
+Vinegar: Ideally coconut palm vinegar (toddy vinegar) is used to make the dish, but, malt vinegar or apple cider vinegar works vey well, I use either of them.

 Note: You can add teaspoon of mustard seeds if you like.
 I do not add it in this recipe, I like the flavor of mustard seeds in shrimp or chicken vindaloo.